Create a Killer Resume and Cover Letter

 9. Keep it Short

-Even someone with twenty years of relevant experience is advised to keep their resume short so as a soon-to-be or recent grad; you certainly need to keep your college student resume to one page.
-No exceptions.
+Even someone with twenty years of relevant experience is advised to keep their resume short.
+As a soon-to-be or recent grad, you certainly need to keep your college student resume to one page—no exceptions.

 10. The Usual Suspects

-When hiring managers have so many resumes to look through, they look for ways to cull them quickly.
-Nothing will get your resume sent to the “circular file” faster than typos, spelling and grammar errors, mismatched and weird fonts, and poor formatting.
+When hiring managers have so many resumes, they look for ways to cull them quickly.
+Nothing will send your resume to the “circular file” faster than typos, spelling and grammar errors, mismatched and weird fonts, and poor formatting.

 You Have A Lot to Offer

-It might feel like your college student resume is skimpy but remember, you aren’t applying for the CEO position.
-You are applying for an entry-level position, and the hiring manager knows that.
+It might feel like your college student resume is skimpy, but remember, you aren’t applying for the CEO position.
+The hiring manager knows you are applying for an entry-level position.
 They aren’t looking for someone with ten years of experience.

 So as long as you have put together a thoughtful resume highlighting your skills and strengths, you’ll find a job in no time.
-If this all seems daunting, try creating a resume with online resume builders or use a resume writing service.
-Happy hunting!
+If this all seems daunting, try creating a resume with online builders or using a resume writing service.

 5 Resume Writing Books You Should Read